Sorbose dehydrogenase

-Thus, the two substrates of this enzyme are L-sorbose and acceptor, whereas its two products are 5-dehydro-D-fructose and reduced acceptor.
+The two substrates of this enzyme are L-sorbose and an electron acceptor.
+Its products are 5-dehydro-D-fructose and the corresponsing reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is L-sorbose:acceptor 5-oxidoreductase.
 This enzyme is also called L-sorbose:(acceptor) 5-oxidoreductase.